CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [How can I delete my posted issue on GitHub?]: https://webapps.stackexchange.com/a/124784
 [Removing input background colour for Chrome autocomplete?]: https://stackoverflow.com/a/46829178
 [Where are the golang environment variables stored?]: https://stackoverflow.com/q/40825613
+[How do I add Add text below font awesome icon Links?]: https://stackoverflow.com/a/41285702
+[Access struct property by name]: https://stackoverflow.com/q/18930910
+[Using reflect, how do you set the value of a struct field?]: https://stackoverflow.com/a/6396678

 {{< /table/bootstrap-table >}}